mark-kibui/Bank-Customer-Segmentation/README.md

 ## Next Steps

-- Refine the clustering model with alternative techniques if necessary (e.g., DBSCAN, hierarchical clustering).
+- Refine the clustering model by cleaning the data further.
 - Validate the segments against business objectives and customer data.
-- Deploy the segmentation model for operational use by the bank.
+- Finally, deploy the segmentation model for operational use by the bank.

 ### Requirements

-- Python 3.x
 - Libraries: `pandas`, `numpy`, `matplotlib`, `scikit-learn`, `seaborn`

 ---